CZ-Tech/ftc-az-docs/installation.md

 ### Git

-Using the Git tool, use the git command on the command line to download the code:
+ Use the git command on the command line to download the code:

 ```sh
 git clone https://github.com/CZ-Tech/FtcRobotController.git